vburlbl/cleantalk-spam-protect/readme.txt

 Plugin by default pass not spam pingbacks/trackbacks (sender host clear at <a href="http://cleantalk.org/blacklists">blacklists IP</a> database) from third-party sites to the blog.
 If the pingback has more then 3 records in the blacklists and not relevant to the blog the pingback will be stopped by CleanTalk.

 = Should I use another antispam plugins? =
 Use other antispam plugins not necessarily, because CleanTalk stops up to 100% of spam bots.
-In some cases serveral anti-spam plugins can conflist, so it will be better use just one plugin.
+In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? = The plugin is WordPress MultiUser (WPMU or WordPress network) compatible.
 Each blog in multisite environment has individual anit spam options for spam bots protection.